nlashner/schoology/schoology/README.md

-For my auto-complete project, I created an auto-complete for the different states, which when search redirect you to the voter registration site for that state.
-When you open the site, you can being typing in a state and a dropdown will show you options of all the states that match the string you've entered as you continue typing.
-If you click on the state in the dropdown, it will auto-populate in the search bar.
-I built the backend using Node.js, and Express to build the APIs.
-The front-end is built using React
+For my auto-complete project, I created an auto-complete for the different states, which when searched, redirects you to the voter registration site for that particular state.
+When you open the site, you can being typing a state into the search bar and a dropdown will show you options of all the states that match the string you've entered, and will update as you continue typing.
+If you click on the state in the dropdown, that state will auto-populate in the search bar.
+I built the backend using Node.js and Express to build the APIs.
+The front-end is built using React.

 ## To run the docker container: